Checklist for Dissertation Chairs

 - Help the student formulate a long-term plan for the research and writing of the dissertation, including a timetable and tentative completion date.
 Ask the student to revise the plan, if needed.

-- Reach agreement with the student as to how often he or she will consult with you and submit work for you to critique.
+- Reach agreement with the student as to how often they will consult with you and submit work for you to critique.